vorpex/qvantum/README.md

 ## 3. Modules

 In qvantum module there are some classes which represents the basic objects in quantum computing such as: qubit, register, gate, layer and circuit.
 These objects (and therefore the classes which represents them) are built on each other.
 Due to this concept a register is built on qubits, layers are formed by gates and circuits are created out of gates.
-There is a sixth class, the bloch class which is used for the Bloch representation and visualisation of a qubit.
+There is a sixth module, the bloch module which is used for the Bloch representation and visualization of a qubit.

 ### 3.1 qvantum.qubit module

-**`class qvantum.qubit.Qubit`**
+### **`class qvantum.qubit.Qubit`**

 In quantum computing a qubit or quantum bit is the basic unit of quantum information.
 Every qubit has two clear states such as 0 and 1 but unlike a classical bit a qubit can be in superposition which is a special  mixture of these clear states.
 Using qubit class, the user can create qubit objects.
 When creating a qubit object, the amplitudes must satisfy that |alpha|^2 + |beta|^2 = 1.